The benefits of orthodontic treatment will last a lifetime if you keep these important patient responsibilities in mind:

 How retainers are worn

 Because teeth can continue to move throughout life, we feel that individuals who have undergone orthodontic therapy should wear retainers indefinitely.
-A patient should wear retainers all the time for one year following the removal of braces.
+A patient should wear retainers all the time except for eating and brushing following the removal of braces.

-After approximately one year, the patient can wear the retainer just at night.
-This is to allow the wisdom teeth to develop without ruining the patient’s beautiful smile.
-Dr. Mark Musgrave will see you every six to nine months to make recommendations on the wisdom teeth and an X-ray will be taken every one and a half years.)
+After approximately 3 months, the patient can wear the retainer half time for about a year.
+This is to allow the teeth to stabilize in the surrounding bone and the wisdom teeth to develop without ruining the patient’s beautiful smile.
+Dr. Musgrave will see you every 4 to 5 months and an x-ray will be taken yearly to assess the need for wisdom teeth removal.